Is Local Digital Marketing growing? Google Announces a 4-fold increase in "open now near me searches"

 In this article Georges-Alexandre Hanin, founder and CEO of Mobilosoft, reviews the latest Alphabet conference and shares what the latest Google trends mean for retail chains.

-Last Tuesday, October 26, Alphabet, Google's parent company, announced its Q3 2021 results.
-Apart from the fact that the revenues of the different entities of the group are increasing, one particular point caught my attention, the figures related to local digital marketing.
+Last Tuesday, October 26, Alphabet, the parent company of Google announced its results for the 3rd quarter of 2021.
+Besides the fact that the revenues of the group's various entities are increasing, a particular point caught my attention, the figures related to local digital marketing

-During this week of cop26, I also wanted to mention that, recently, Google Maps is offering, in the USA, a new feature, the ability to choose, in addition to the fastest route, the most “eco-friendly” one.
+During this COP26 week, I also wanted to mention that, recently, Google Maps proposes, in the USA, a new feature, the possibility to choose, in addition to the fastest route, the most “eco-friendly”.
 The announcement effect is interesting in the middle of this climate conference.
-Let's hope that users will follow this development which is not without interest.
+We hope that users will follow this evolution which is certainly of interest.

 The local presence is increasingly prominent within the purchasing processes

-The point that touches me the most in this quarterly conference presented by Alphabet is of course the one related to Local Digital Marketing and there, the figures are quite impressive.
-They reinforce the message that we strive to pass on to our clients and, although post-covid reopenings are not happening in the same way in all countries, overall, Google's results related to proximity searches are very encouraging for brands.
+The point that resonates with me the most in this conférence quarterly présentéd by Alphabet is, of course, the one lié to Local Digital Marketing and là, the figures are quite impressive.
+They reinforce the message that we are efforçing to get closer to our customers and, although post-covid reéopenings do not occur in the same way in all countries, globally, the Google results lié to proximity searches are très encouraging for brands

-It's up to them now to get up to speed to meet the expectations of consumers who are demanding an increasingly omnichannel experience.
-The consumer, at the end of 2021, is more flexible than ever and is looking to simplify their life.
-Retailers must therefore offer them a maximum number of purchasing options to attract them and make them want to fill their basket, whether it's virtual or real.
+Now they must get up à date to répondre the consumer expectations that demand a ever more omnichannel experience.
+The consumer, at the end d’année 2021, is more flexible than ever and seeks à simplify life.
+Retailers must therefore offer them the maximum d’options d’achats to attract them and give them the desire to fill their basket, whether it is virtual or réel.

 4 times more searches "open now near me"

-The first interesting figure is the evolution of what Google calls “near me searches”, i.e. searches made by consumers to find products/services/points of sale near their location.
-According to Google, from a global point of view, there was, between the 3rd quarter of 2020 and the 3rd quarter of 2021, a fourfold increase in the number of these “near me” searches.
-We must of course take a step back from these figures because they are global and refer to:
+The first interesting figure is the evolution of what Google calls “near me searches”, near me searches, i.e., searches made by consumers to find products/services/points of sale near the place where they are located.
+According to Google, from a global point of view, there would be, between Q3 2020 and Q3 2021, a fourfold increase in the number of these “near me” searches. multiplication by 4 of the number of these “near me” searches.
+We must, of course, take a step back regarding these figures as they are global and refer to:

 Alphabet does not provide detailed figures on these aspects from a local point of view.
 At Mobilosoft, depending on the industries, we can see fairly variable growth.
 Still, it is a fact that the search volume has been constantly increasing for many years.